sempare/sempare-delphi-template-engine/docs/restrictions.md

 - include/require could be functions, but are special and thus part of the grammar.

 - custom methods don't work with 'array of const'.
 See [Custom Functions](./custom-functions.md) for more information.

+- users may need to cast types explitly when calling functions/methods or introduce custom methods to assist with casting.

+- review __Sempare.Boot.Template.Velocity.Compiler.inc__ to see conditional compilation

+	- SUPPORT_JSON - Allows support of System.Json
+	- SUPPORT_JSON_BOOL - Workaround on TJsonBool not being available in early versions.
+	- SUPPORT_NET_ENCODING - Disables html encoding if not available. (todo workaround)
+	- SUPPORT_BUFFERED_STREAM - Falls back to TFileStream from TBufferedStream when reading from files.